 - How many support people can you invite into the room with you?

-- Does it have a neonatal intensive care unit (NICU) in case of serious problem with the baby?
+- Does it have a neonatal intensive care unit (NICU) in case of any serious problems with the baby?

 - Can the baby stay in the room with you?

 - Does the hospital have the staff and set-up to support successful breastfeeding?
-(See our Stepping Up for Utah Babies program for a list of hospitals that have policies that support breastfeeding)
+(See our Stepping Up for Utah Babies program for a list of hospitals with policies supporting breastfeeding.)

-Out-of-hospital birthing centers are multi-room birthing facility designed to provide a homelike environment for birthing with more stringent safety supports and more defined clinical regulations in place.
-These centers are licensed and regulated by the state.
-Currently there is one of these birthing centers operating in Utah and many more working toward licensing.
-As with birth which occurs at home or in a birth suite, if complications arise at this type of birth facility, ambulance or private vehicle transport to the nearest hospital must be done.
+Out-of-hospital birthing centers are multi-room birthing facilities designed to provide a homelike environment.
+They have safety support and clinical regulations in place.
+These centers are licensed and regulated by the state they are in.
+If complications arise at this type of birth facility, an ambulance or private vehicle transport to the nearest hospital may be necessary.

-If you are thinking about a homebirth, you need to weight the pros and cons.
+You will need to weigh the pros and cons if you are thinking about a homebirth.
 The main advantage is that you will be able to experience labor and delivery in the privacy and comfort of your own home.
 Since there will be no routine medical procedures, you will have control of your experience.